Color Focus - Religion and Spirit Worship

 During rituals, the loa are summoned through designs known as veve.
 These are sketched out on the floor of the ceremonial space using cornmeal, ash, coffee grounds, or powdered eggshells.

-For game purposes, the multiple types loa are treated as having purviews with the worshiper, and as such have many more "domains" than a standard god or goddess do.
-The worshiper is able to honor and bargain with multiple loa, and as such have access to different domains depending on the type of loa.
+For game purposes, the multiple types loa are treated as having purviews with the devotee, and as such have many more "domains" than a standard god or goddess do.
+The devotee is able to honor and bargain with multiple loa, and as such have access to different domains depending on the type of loa.

-Loa, Benevolent: Any good-aligned worshiper.
+Loa, Benevolent: Any good-aligned devotee.
 Domains: Good, Healing, Love, Pleasure, Protection.

 • Names: Pyriel, Baltha, Alik, Kielik, Rieliah, Bariel, Nieliah, Kasdiel, Banael, Binem

-Loa, Impartial: Any neutrally-aligned worshiper.
+Loa, Impartial: Any neutrally-aligned devotee.
 Domains: Balance, Luck, Magic, Mysticism, Travel.

 • Names: Kiliitu, Adudis, Inyammid, Suuhazuu, Aralit, Immabius, Tana, Buni, Nyasamsu, Marduga

-Loa, Malevolent: Any evil-aligned worshiper.
+Loa, Malevolent: Any evil-aligned devotee.
 Domains: Bestial, Death, Destruction, Evil, Pain.

-• Names: Beraie, Anzus, Aras, Vapar, Lithora, Amaech, Mamma, Vapul, Sadya, Bacha
+• Names: Beraie, Anzus, Aras, Vapar, Lithora, Dumplorandt, Mère Grosse, Vapul, Sadya, Black Bête (replace Bestial with Plant)

 Loa, Orderly.
-Any lawful-aligned worshiper.
-Domains: Domination, inquisition, Knowledge, Law, Strength.
+Any lawful-aligned devotee.
+Domains: Domination, Inquisition, Knowledge, Law, Strength.

 • Names: Lili, Ninki, Lila, Ayastal, Mammyl, Puaba, Ninu, Sabi, Nisab, Ammere